MdMaruf-22/DigitEyes/README.md

 ## Dataset Used for Training

 The model was trained using the MNIST dataset, which consists of 60,000 handwritten digit images.
-You can find the MNIST dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
+You can find the MNIST dataset. (https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 ## Usage
 - Clone the repository to your local machine.